smartDIYs/smartdiys_creator_manual_en/manual/usersetting.md

 If the division number is 1, only the basic grid is displayed.

 ### Preview
 Specify the line width at preview.
-By setting the actual laser width, you can get close to the impression of the finish.
+By setting the actual laser width, you can get close to the impression of the final product.

 ---------------
 ## Seek speed